 The importance of organic traffic to your business cannot be overstated.
 Google receives around 63,000 searches every second.
 This totals to a colossal 2.3 million searches per minute.
 People are overwhelmingly in favour of organic results when they make these searches: 94% choose organic results while a mere 6% prefer paid adverts.

 The information above is all the incentive you need to focus on adopting the right search engine optimization (SEO) practices.
 These practices will enable you to get to the first page of a search engine.
 This is vital to your business as 75% of users never scroll past the first page.

 Keyword research is critical if you are ever going to improve your search engine ranking and ultimately get to the first page.
 There are two types of keywords that you should focus on to get a better ranking: short tail and long tail keywords.
 Short tail keywords are also known as head terms.

 Short tail keywords are phrases that are made up of one or two words.
 They have a lot of competition because all the companies in a particular niche try to use them on their site.
 The older and formidable companies usually get ranked for using them since they have a lot of backlinks; search engines tend to favour them since these backlinks show they have authority.
 An example of this type of keyword can be the word ‘cheese.’

-Long tail keywords, on the other hand, are phrases made up of three to five words.
-They tend to have less competition and perfect for smaller firms that are trying to grow roots in a certain industry.
-An example of a long tail keyword can be ‘cheese for making pizza.’
+Long-tail keywords, on the other hand, are phrases made up of three to five words.
+They tend to have less competition and are perfect for smaller firms that are trying to grow roots in a certain industry.
+An example of a long-tail keyword can be ‘cheese for making pizza.’